-Dave Ramsey is an American Financial guru who has a money management plan that is broken down into ‘Baby Steps’.
+Dave Ramsey is an American Financial guru who created a money management plan that is broken down into 7 ‘Baby Steps’.

 - Talk with your spouse and get on them on the same page concerning finances

 - Create a budget and learn to stick to it